Habitat Management for West Virginia's Pollinators

 Once you have identified pollinator habitat on your property, take steps to protect what already exists.
 Refrain from mowing nectar plants and removing nesting sites for tunnel-nesting bees, as well as tilling or disturbing sites where ground-nesting bees are present.
 Simply deciding that you prefer natural-looking pollinator habitat to a neatly-mowed fencerow or roadside ditch can dramatically improve your landscape for pollinators.

 If you determine you’d like to add to the diversity of nectar plants on your property, you then need to decide if you want to add a pollinator meadow, a small garden, plant a nectar-rich hedgerow or add to nectar diversity by adding flowering trees and shrubs (an option often suitable to the slopes of West Virginia).
 These and other approaches will all require some imagination and planning to maximize your benefits and minimize the effort and maintenance required.
-Contact your local WVU Extension Service, WVDNR or NRCS office for advice on planning a pollinator planting.
+Contact your local WVU Extension office, WVDNR or NRCS office for advice on planning a pollinator planting.

 Quick Facts About Insect Pollinators

-- Native bees, such as the blue orchard bee ( Osmia lignaria) have been shown to be the most efficient pollinators of certain crops, like apples, which require only 250 female blue orchard bees per acre to achieve effective pollination, but would need 15,000 to 20,000 honey bees to accomplish the same feat.
+- Native bees, such as the blue orchard bee (Osmia lignaria) have been shown to be the most efficient pollinators of certain crops, like apples, which require only 250 female blue orchard bees per acre to achieve effective pollination, but would need 15,000 to 20,000 honey bees to accomplish the same feat.

 - A monarch caterpillar munches on milkweed, the only host plant for eggs and larvae of our state butterfly.
 From the time it hatches until it turns into a chrysalis, this caterpillar will grow up to 2,000 times its original size.